mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 In stage three facilitators can recognise the use of novel and begin to help other participants to use that same processes by incorporating them into the learning design or in some way highlighting the possibilities they offer.
 The role of the facilitator here involves adding yeasts or other accelerants to allow the body of the emerging idioculture grow faster by making relational, socio-cultural affordances more visible to all participants.
 The culture should be kept warm by checking that such processes are not overwhelming, that they are optional, and maintaining a playful environment at this stage to allow this form relational agency to flourish.

-####  Specialism - INTEGRATE ABOVE

-It is of value to examine specialisation as a form of agency and new identity formation.

-It can be seen through the lens of double stimulation.
-The choice to specialise, marks a form of transformative agency.
-Participants craft for themselves a specialist status which becomes shared and celebrated by the group.

-Thus transformation is happening here but not in a revolutionary way.
-It is more of a blend of practices.
-In my data this happens in vignette data we can see elements of personal interest of young people, of home education collaborative work patterns, and of practices introduced by the facilitator from professional and educational contexts.

 #### Summary of discussion on designing for agency - INTEGRATE ABOVE / BELOW